 Symptoms: swollen body, especially the abdomen, due to the build-up of fluid in the tissues.

 Cause: environmental, or organ failure.
 “Malawi bloat”, which affects East African mouthbrooding cichlids, is caused by excessive salt (sodium chloride) levels, high nitrates, or an unsuitable diet.

 Treatment: none; remedying the cause occasionally affects a cure.

 Symptoms: fin membranes disintegrate and the rays become inflamed.

 Cause: bacterial, triggered by poor water quality or injury to the fins.

 Treatment: remedy the cause; spot treatment with gentian violet.

-Cause: fungus attacks areas where the protective mucus coating is damaged by injury, parasites, or environment.
+Cause: fungus attacks areas where the protective mucous coating is damaged by injury, parasites, or the environment.